PrefectHQ/prefect/docs/ui/organizations.md

 - Organizational Accounts and membership management
 - Role Based Access Control to set permissions at the organization and workspace level
-- Service Accounts to generate credentials for specific workloads
+- Service accounts to generate credentials for specific workloads

 ![Organization member page in Cloud 2.](/img/ui/org-members.png)